 But, once the deed is done, there is no way to revert it.
 An unsuccessful campaign loosens your pocket and compromises your company’s image.
 The finger-pointing exercise is good for none.
 Hence, it’s better to keep a close eye on these red flags.

-How can you tell if your marketing and sales teams are misaligned?
+When your marketing and sales teams are misaligned

 - Your sales team emphasizes, again and again, the quality of the lead

 - Even after increasing your budget and spending ample money on marketing and ads, you aren’t getting the expected results

 - The sales team doesn’t use the feedback and inputs of your marketing team, and vice versa